-Now, if that seemed like a lot to you I'll explain: Bukkit is one of the original plugin frameworks for Minecraft, and it was later discontinued and replaced with Spigot, however Spigot servers generally suffer from one main issue - lag.
-Spiggot is notoriously slow even with a fairly small player count, this is where PaperMC comes along.
-PaperMC is the next generation of Spigot Minecraft servers and offers a significant performance boost - although if you are playing with a large user count PaperMC servers can still suffer from lag issues.
-This is where Tunity steps in.
+Bukkit is one of the original plugin frameworks for Minecraft, and it was later discontinued and replaced with Spigot.
+Spigot servers however generally suffer from one main issue - lag.
+Spigot is notoriously slow even with a fairly small player count - this is where PaperMC comes along.
+PaperMC is the next generation of Spigot Minecraft servers and offers a significant performance boost, although if you are playing with a large user count PaperMC servers can still suffer from lag issues.
+This is where Tunity Servers can come in handy.

-Tunity is fork of PaperMC that has been specifically designed to run with larger player counts to enable large Minecraft communities to play lag free.
+Tunity is fork of PaperMC which has been specifically designed to run with larger player counts to enable Minecraft communities to play lag free.

 GitHub Project: https://github.com/Spottedleaf/Tuinity

 How do I create a Tuinity Server?

 When it comes to creating a Tuinity server you have two main options and we'll explore both below.

 Option A: Setup a server with a hosting provider (very easy)